 Let us spend one more word on the topmost layer, as it’s rare to find this level of attention to detail at this price level.

 The cover is an organic cotton circular knit top.
 The organic cotton top is quilted with a 5/8” foam layer and a natural thistle flame retardant.
-It’s quite soft, breathable, and really has a nice textured feel.
-There is gold trim around the perimeter and it gives off an equally luxurious look, in terms of style and perspective.
+It’s quite soft, breathable, and has a nice textured feel.
+There is gold trim around the perimeter, and it gives off an equally luxurious look in terms of style and perspective.

-Thanks to this finishing, a mattress pad is usually not necessary, unless you need to fine-tune the firmness (see our guide here).
+Thanks to its top layer, a mattress pad is usually not necessary.
+However, if you want to fine-tune the firmness, you can use an additional comfort layer (see our guide here).

 The mattress sizes currently available cover the standard dimensions:

 Twin: 38”x 75”

 California King: 72”x 84”